Developer(s) – Rockstar San Diego

 On top of all my previous complaints, it even barely has a lifespan better than an arcade game.
-The game can be completed inside 5 hours, which for a late sixth generation game, is awful; considering there were so many more longer-lasting games around at the time, and even more to come the following year.
+The game can be completed within 5 hours, which for a late sixth generation game, is awful; considering there were so many more longer-lasting games around at the time, and even more to come the following year.

 Storyline – 5/10

 The story of Red Dead Revolver follows the titular character, Red, a bounty hunter who is caught up in a quest to avenge the death of his father.
 Again, just like Watch Dogs, and also many other spaghetti western films such as The Quick and the Dead, it’s pretty typical for its genre.
-Plus, the voice acting is particularly off at times, and it made too hard for me to take it seriously, in all honesty.
+Plus, the voice acting is particularly off at times, and it made it too hard for me to take it seriously, in all honesty.

 Originality – 2/10

-In terms of either visuals, story or gameplay, this game is one of the most generic I’ve ever played, and certainly stands out to me as being one of Rockstar’s weaker efforts, making it original, but in a much more negative way.
+In terms of either visuals, story, or gameplay, this game is one of the most generic I’ve ever played and certainly stands out to me as being one of Rockstar’s weaker efforts, making it original, but in a much more negative way.
 Nothing suggested to me that this game was worth playing for any extended amount of time, and nothing suggests to me that I should ever play it again, quite frankly.